peroh/up-sheets/README.md

 ### Run Setup Script

+**NOTE**: This will only work on a new/empty spreadsheet.
+Don't run it on an existing spreadsheet - it may overwrite data.

 In the script editor, open `setup.gs` and run the `initialSetup` function.

 Check that you now have sheets named "Up Transactions", "Credentials" and "Logs".